Shreyas911/sicopolis/docs/sphinx/source/introduction.rst

 Acknowledgements
 ================

-Thanks a lot for helpful suggestions, comments and questions from many users around the world, including those not already listed as SICOPOLIS authors.
+Thanks a lot for helpful support, suggestions, comments and questions from many colleagues around the world, including those not already listed as SICOPOLIS authors.

 Development of SICOPOLIS has been supported by grants/scholarships from

+* Alexander von Humboldt Foundation, Germany,
 * Federal State of Hesse, Germany,
 * German National Academic Foundation (Studienstiftung des deutschen Volkes),
 * German Science Foundation (Deutsche Forschungsgemeinschaft DFG),
-* Alexander von Humboldt Foundation,
-* Institute of Low Temperature Science, Hokkaido University,
+* Institute of Low Temperature Science, Hokkaido University, Japan,
 * Japan Society for the Promotion of Science (JSPS),
-* Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+* Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT),
+* U.S. Department of Energy, Office of Science,
+* U.S. National Science Foundation (NSF).